McIntire School of Commerce: Rankings

 In 2009, McIntire was ranked number one nationally for undergraduate business schools by Bloomberg BusinessWeek.
 It was the only program to be consistently ranked either first or second from 2006 to 2014.

 In 2012, McIntire was ranked as America's fifth best undergraduate business school by U.S. News & World Report.

 In 2015, the M.S. in Commerce was ranked first among one-year, pre-work-experience master's in management programs by higher education research website Value Colleges.

 In 2017, McIntire's M.S. in Commerce program was ranked second worldwide in master's in management (MiM) programs by The Economist and was the only U.S. school to appear in the top 10.

 In 2019, The Economist ranked McIntire's M.S. in Commerce degree as the top U.S.-based master’s in management program and #6 worldwide.

 In 2020, Global education organization QS ranked McIntire’s M.S. in Global Commerce the #3 multi-campus program in its QS World Universities Rankings®.
 The program, also known as Global 3, signifying its unique partnership with two other international institutions, was also named the #11 master’s in management program out of 152 in the world.

 In 2021, The Economist ranked McIntire's M.S. in Commerce degree as the #1 fully U.S.-based master’s in management program and #6 worldwide.

-In 2024, Poets & Quants, an established source on business schools education, has ranked McIntire as #4 best undergraduate program in the US.
+In 2026, Poets & Quants, an established source on business schools education, has ranked McIntire as #2 best undergraduate program in the US.
+It was ranked #4 in 2024 and 2025.